-At Chalmers, I sometimes write blog posts, and also work on producing online courses like:
+At Chalmers, I often write blog posts, and also work on producing and teaching online courses like:

 As opportunities present themselves, I hope to have more entries in this space.
-These aren’t “my books” per se, but those by other authors/groups who I have assisted in some capacity (editing, co-authoring, graphics design, etc.) so that my name is attached to the project.
+These aren’t “my” books, but those by other authors/groups who I have assisted in some capacity (editing, co-authoring, graphic design, etc.).

 - PAACS Principles of Reconstructive Surgery, March 2016.

 - Practicing the King’s Economy: Honoring Jesus in How We Work, Earn, Spend, Save, and Give by Robby Holt, with Brian Fikkert, Baker, 2018 (editing, design, publishing liaison)